shuta13/editor-jsx/README.md

 - [x] Add skelton
 - [x] Add types for custom JSX elements
+- [ ] Add a parser for JSX and syntax of Editor.js tools
+  - [x] Prototyping(Add a parser)
+  - [ ] Refactoring
 - [ ] Add implements of diff or reconcile
-- [ ] Add functions for transforming vnode to instance of Editor.js
+- [x] Add functions for transforming JSX nodes to plugin class syntax

 ## Contributing